Table of Contents (click to expand)

-You may already know that champagne/sparkling wine bottles are under a significant amount of pressure, which makes the cork pop out once you loosen it or remove the wire frame keeping it in place.
+You may already know that champagne/sparkling wine bottles are under a significant amount of pressure, which makes the cork pop out once you loosen it or remove the wireframe keeping it in place.
 However, where does this pressure come from?
 As you may suspect, it has everything to do with the contents of the bottle.
 Fermentation keeps the carbon dioxide produced by yeasts trapped inside the bottle in the form of bubbles.

-Well, before a champagne cork is inserted into a bottle, it is in a cylindrical form (and not in the shape of a mushroom, as it appears when you look at a cork once it’s been removed) with a diameter that is slightly less than the neck of the bottle.
+Well, before a champagne cork is inserted into a bottle, it is in a cylindrical form (and not in the shape of a mushroom, as it appears when it’s been removed from the bottle) with a diameter that is slightly less than the neck of the bottle.
 At that point, there’s no problem putting the cork inside, thanks to its ability to be easily compressed when an external force is applied.

 Once in place, the cork expands and closes the opening of the bottle.
 This is why champagne corks appear mushroom-shaped when taken out; the curvature of the cork depends entirely on the shape of the bottle in which it is installed.

 Since uncorking a bottle releases enormous pressure, it is best to point the bottle away from everyone present (including yourself, obviously!).

 References (click to expand)

 - Lopes, F., & Pereira, H. (2000, March 9).
 Definition of quality classes for champagne cork stoppers in the high quality range.
 Wood Science and Technology.
 Springer Science and Business Media LLC.